Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 The lighthouse received over $1,200 in damage, and the ship had a large hole in its bow.
 The tugboat company was assigned all blame for the accident.
-In 1915, another ship being towed by a tug crashed into the lighthouse, tearing a section of cast iron from the tower’s base.
+In January 1915, barge No. 19, in tow of the tug Minot L. Wilcox, crashed into the lighthouse, tearing a section of cast iron from the tower’s base.

-West Bank Lighthouse was automated in the early 1980s, when it was one of only six manned stations remaining in the Third Coast Guard District.
-In 1998, the beacon was converted to solar power.
-In May of 2007, the lighthouse was excessed by the Coast Guard and offered at not cost to eligible entities.
-After no qualified owner for the lighthouse was found, the General Services Administration auctioned off the lighthouse during the summer of 2008.
-The winning bid was $245,000, placed by "kswiss1" on August 27th.
+West Bank Lighthouse was automated in the early 1980s, at which time it was one of only six manned stations remaining in the Third Coast Guard District.
+In 1998, the tower’s Fresnel lens was removed, and the light was converted to solar power.
+In May 2007, the lighthouse was excessed by the Coast Guard and offered at no cost to eligible entities.
+After no qualified owner for the lighthouse was found, the General Services Administration (GSA) auctioned off the lighthouse during the summer of 2008, with a winning bid of $245,000 being placed by “kswiss1” on August 27.

 On June 30, 2010, West Bank Lighthouse was back on the auction block.
-According to the auction rules of the General Services Administration (GSA), during a "soft close date," if no increased bid is received by 3:00 p.m.
+According to the auction rules of the GSA, during a “soft close date,” if no increased bid is received by 3:00 p.m.
 Eastern Daylight Time, then bidding will close at 3:00 p.m. on that day.
-The bid of "kswiss1" was made on August 27th around 6 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
-Shocked by the closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $230,000 on August 26th, filed a lawsuit against GSA.
+The bid of “kswiss1” was made on August 27 around 6 a.m., but did not extend the auction by a day, as the GSA computer system would only do so for bids placed between 9 a.m. and 3 p.m.
+Shocked by the closure of the auction, Michael Gabriel, an attorney from Nevada who had bid $230,000 on August 26, filed a lawsuit against GSA.
 The lawsuit apparently resulted in the lighthouse being auctioned off again, but in the Invitation for Bids (IFB), it was stated that the property was still the subject of litigation.
-The new IFB clearly states that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.
+The new IFB clearly stated that bids must be made between 9 a.m. and 3 p.m. in order to advance the soft close date to the next calendar day.

-Michael Gabriel won auctions for Bloody Point Bar (Maryland) and Fourteen Foot Bank (Delaware) in 2006 and 2007, respectively, but defaulted on the closure of Borden Flats Lighthouse, which he had won in September of 2008.
+Michael Gabriel won auctions for Maryland’s Bloody Point Bar Lighthouse and Delaware’s Fourteen Foot Bank in Delaware in 2006 and 2007, respectively, but defaulted on the closure of Borden Flats Lighthouse, which he won in September 2008.

 The second GSA auction for West Bank Lighthouse closed on September 28 with a winning bid of $195,000 placed by "cedalt."
 Six bidders, who had paid a refundable deposit of $20,000, participated in the auction, which saw twenty-four bids placed.